Alliance (New Zealand political party): Early electoral performance

 In 1992, the Alliance contested a by-election in the electorate of Tamaki.
-The former stronghold of Robert Muldoon, a conservative National Party leader, Tamaki was not regarded as an easy run for the Alliance.
-It was, therefore, surprising when the Alliance went to first place in several polls and its candidate (Chris Leitch of the Democrats) nearly won the seat, finishing a close second and pushing Labour into third place.
+The former stronghold of Robert Muldoon, a former National Party prime minister, Tamaki was not regarded as an easy run for the Alliance.
+It was, therefore, surprising when the Alliance nearly took the seat off National after going to first place in several polls.
+The Alliance candidate, Chris Leitch of the Democrats, finished a close second behind National's Clem Simich, pushing Labour into third place.

 In February 1992 the Alliance won a third by-election on the ARC when Mike Lee of NewLabour won the Auckland Central Ward giving the party further momentum.
 Later that year, the Alliance made further gains in the 1992 local-body elections campaigning on a platform of halting the sale of public utilities.
 After a strong campaign the party gained control of the ARC's services trust and was able to cease sales.
 These two performances helped establish the Alliance as a significant threat to the major parties.

 In the 1993 election, the Alliance gained 18% of the vote.
 However, the electoral system meant that the party only won two seats – one delivered by Jim Anderton, and the other by Sandra Lee in Auckland.
 Occurring at the same time as this election, however, was the referendum which introduced the mixed-member proportional (MMP) representation electoral system, making it much easier for smaller parties to get representation.
 The Alliance was a strong supporter of this change.

 In 1994, Jim Anderton left the leadership of the Alliance, citing family reasons.
 Sandra Lee was placed in charge of the party.
 Later, however, Anderton was persuaded to return, and resumed the leadership.